tpummm/yandex-praktikum-projects/game-platforms/README.md

-Analysis of promising game platforms
+Analysis of promising games

-The dataset consists of historical regional sales of games by platforms
+The dataset consists of historical regional sales of games by platforms, ratings, genre, and scores

 Purpose:
 1) determine the most promising platforms